GauriP/machine-learning/projects/capstone/CapstoneProjectReport.md

 Color             object : This feature gives the prominent colors found in the animal.

 In the test data we do not have OutcomeType and OutcomeSubtype column.
 The score comparison can be done only directly with the kaggle submissions page.
 The AnimalID column is given as ID column in test data.
 Some of the data entries for the columns above is blank.
 This might be due to data entry error or lack of information.
 We will take a look into this further in the data pre processing section.

+Here is some information about the dataset:

+Length of training dataset: 267290

+Length of testing dataset: 91648

+Names of the columns given:

+['AnimalID' 'Name' 'DateTime' 'OutcomeType' 'OutcomeSubtype' 'AnimalType' 'SexuponOutcome' 'AgeuponOutcome' 'Breed' 'Color']

+Most of the features in this dataset are Categorical features.
+We will be performing some conversions in the data preprocessing section to make the entries usable.
+We will take a look at the sample and statistics of the datset in the data exploration section.

 ### Exploratory Visualization